quaadgras/graphics.gd/Readme.md

 To run the go tests for graphics.gd, cd into the repo and run `cd internal && gd test`.

-Don't forget to spread the word and let others know about your experience with graphics.gd!
+Also, write a blog, share a post and let others know about your experience with graphics.gd!

 ## See Also